Bréguet 1150 Atlantic: Atlantique 2

-The ATL2 has been in service for twenty or so years, and has undergone several retrofits.
+The ATL2 has been in service for 20 or so years, and has undergone several retrofits.
 A renovation operation is in progress (2019–25); 18 out of the 22 ATL2 Standard 5 operated by the French Navy are upgraded to the new version called 'Standard 6'.
 The upgrade is comprehensive and should allow the aircraft to operate until 2035.
 It includes the development of a new combat system called 'Logiciel de traitement de l'information operationelle nouvelle génération' (LOTI-NG).
 The system is used to establish a tactical picture based on data gathered by the aircraft's various sensors.
-New digital operator stations have replaced the original analogic equipment.
+New digital operator stations have replaced the original analogue equipment.
 Another major improvement is the upgrade of the acoustic treatment subsystem called 'Sous-système de traitement acoustique numérique' (STAN).
 This system is able to operate more sonobuoys than its predecessor and scan a broader range of frequencies.
 The system can also operate the most recent US sonobuoys including in the multistatic mode.
 The Wescam MX-20 electro-optical (EO) turret has also been integrated (the same one used on board the Boeing P-8A Poseidon).
 This system had already been mounted on some ATL2s.

 The ATL2 is frequently used in Africa where it serves as backup to ground forces.

 The last major element of the Standard 6 upgrade is: